SimVascular/simvascular.github.io-archive/source/documentation/userguide/_polydata.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

-All the faces of the model are listed under Model Faces.
+All the faces of the model are listed under Face Id.

-<font color="red">**HELPFUL HINT:** </font>  If an error happens when reading model, go to the tab Model.

-	Tab: Model
-	Solid Model Type: PolyData
-	File Input/Output → Read Model
-	Choose the model file demo.vtp
-	Go back to tab PolyData → Boundaries

-Now we need to give them more meaningful names.
-Go to the tab Model.
-All the faces of the model are listed under “Face Ids”.
-You can move the cursor to a face of interest in the 3D display window and hit “p” in the keyboard, and the face will be highlighted in yellow and the corresponding face id/name is highlighted in the list under "Face Ids".
-We can also select a face from the list and change color to make sure where the face is located.
+All the faces of the model are listed under “Face Id”.
+You can move the cursor to a face of interest in the 3D display window and hit “p” in the keyboard, and the face will be highlighted in yellow and the corresponding face id/name is highlighted in the list under "Face Id".
+If our model is displayed as faces (look for the "X" under "Show Faces"), then we can also select the faces in the list and they will be highlighted on our screen.
+However, if our model is displayed as a full model (look for the "X" under "Show Model"), we only have one selectable surface in the 3D window which is the entire solid.
+We can also change the names of the faces on our model.
 For the inlet and outlets, we change the names as: *inflow_aorta*, *outflow\_aorta* and *outflow\_right\_iliac*.

-	Tab: Model
+	Tab: Model → PolyData
 	Select the inlet face in the list and change color to green Enter inflow_aorta for surf name, and click “Set Value”